Yoga Teacher Training FAQ

 Leila Burrows, co-owner and devoted steward of The Pad, brings her successful business skills and experience.
 If your dream is to make teaching yoga your life work, you will leave this training with the tools to do so.

 This team is devoted to you and your development as practitioner, teacher and human being.
 It is also an organic amalgamation of The Pad itself- which means your training will be rooted in the community ~ sangha of this beloved studio.

-How do I choose the right 200 hour yoga TT for me ?
+How do I choose the right 200 hour yoga TT for me?

 Good question.
 It is important to resonate with your teachers.
 And to study within your community, thereby deepening it and reaping the benefits of being supported by it during such a transformational experience.
 It is also wise to choose a training that fits with your schedule and rhythm.
-Weaving your teaching training into your life, professionally and personally, is critical so that you are set up to thrive!
+Weaving your teaching training into your life, professionally and personally, is critical so

 Who is the right candidate for this program?